Trip Summary and Itinerary Map

 Day 1: Arrive in Ushuaia

-Arrive in Ushuaia anytime today.
-Enjoy a complimentary stay at the beautiful Arakur Hotel & Resort*.
+Arrive in Ushuaia anytime today and enjoy a complimentary stay at Ushuaia's finest 5 star hotel (please enquire for more details).
 Explore the trails, take a spa, head into town, or relax and soak in the surroundings.
 Our optional evening briefing is a great opportunity for you to ask questions and to meet some of your fellow travelers.
 Enjoy a complimentary buffet breakfast in the morning.

 Day 2: Embarkation in Ushuaia